Hasty Pudding Club: Symbols

 The club's motto, Concordia Discors (discordant harmony), derives from the epistles of the Latin poet Horace.
 Its symbol is the pudding pot.
 It was named for the hasty pudding, a porridge made from molasses and cornmeal, that its founding members ate at each meeting.

 Clubhouse

 The current clubhouse is located at 45 Dunster Street in Cambridge.
 It was designed in 1888 by Peabody and Stearns.
 It contains rooms with specific purposes—such as The Arena, the club's game room, which has no windows or openings to the outside.
 It was placed on the National Register of Historic Places on January 9, 1978.

 Membership

-The Hasty Pudding Club is coed and has members from all four years.
+The Hasty Pudding Club is co-ed and has members from all four years.
 Students gain membership in the club by attending a series of lunches, cocktail parties, and other gatherings—which are referred to as the punch process.

 Activities

 The club holds its social activities in a clubhouse near Harvard Square.
-These include lunches weekly Members' Nights, dinner and cocktail parties, as well as parties.
+These include lunches, weekly Members' Nights, dinner and cocktail parties, as well as parties.